evkx/evkx.github.io/content/models/onvo/l60/l60_awd/_index.md

 A head-up display is a standard system that projects speed and other important driver information onto the windshield.

-{{< sitefiguresized thumb="models/onvo/l60/l60_awd/screens_1_st.jpg" title="Onvo L60 AWD" width="1199" height="720"  >}}
+{{< sitefiguresized thumb="models/onvo/l60/l60_awd/screens_1_st.jpg" title="Onvo L60 AWD" width="2048" height="1429"  >}}

 ### Steering Wheel

 The Onvo L60 AWD is equipped with a single type of steering wheel:

-- **Circular Steering Wheel:** This steering wheel provides intuitive control over the infotainment system, allowing you to easily adjust the volume, change music tracks, and manage other key functions.
+- **Circular Steering Wheel:** This steering wheel features integrated heating for added comfort during cold weather.
+It also includes two multifunctional scroll wheels, allowing you to control the infotainment system, adjust the volume, change music tracks, and manage other key functions with ease.

 ### Mirrors